xzhai1/latte/README.md

     git clone https://github.com/xzhai1/latte.git

-Your directory structure should look like this:
+If you are doing this on your local machine, your directory structure should look like this:

     xd@xd-Standard-PC-i440FX-PIIX-1996:~/Documents$ ls
     halide  latte  protobuf-2.6.1